gc-proto/experimental/header-mockups/language-toggle.md

           <summary><strong>GC-AEM</strong></summary>
           <p class="mrgn-tp-lg">For the Government of Canada Adobe Experience Manager (AEM):</p>
           <ul>
-            <li><a href="https://www.gcpedia.gc.ca/gcwiki/images/9/9a/AEM-6.5-Documentation-Unit-3-7-Changing-the-Default-Breadcrumb.pdf">Changing the default breadcrumb (PDF - GCPedia link - only available on the Government of Canada network)</a></li>
             <li><a href="https://www.gcpedia.gc.ca/wiki/AEM_GC-specific_Documentation_6.5">AEM/Managed Web Service documentation (GCPedia link - only available on the Government of Canada network)</a></li>
           </ul>
         </details>